Xbox One has new controller options today, including sweet 90s-style pads

 The Hyperkin X91 is released on February 21 and is now available for pre-order and is available in white, red and black.

-Microsoft also outed a pair of new color options for the official Xbox One Wireless Controllers, which will be released early this month.
+Microsoft also outed a pair of new colour options for the official Xbox One Wireless Controllers, which will be released early this month.

 They’re named Ocean Shadow and Winter Forces.
-We’re all in on the Ocean Shadow version, which starts off as a matte black top that fades into metallic blue.
+We’re all in on the Ocean Shadow version, which starts off as with a matte black top that fades into metallic blue.

 The Winter Forces version, with its patchy camouflage look, is a little less attractive.